What Causes Bunions?

 Bunions Can Be Prevented and Removed

 Proper-fitting footwear is vital to preventing bunions or keeping an existing bunion from worsening.
-Dr. Kang can offer tips on how to select appropriate shoes.
+Dr. Bernstein can offer tips on how to select appropriate shoes.
 Generally, you should buy shoes with a wide toe box and soft soles while avoiding shoes that are narrow and pointed at the tip.
 You should also avoid wearing high heels that pressure the front of the foot.
 If you have flatfeet or another inherited structural foot problem, custom-fitted orthotics can help prevent or slow down bunion development.

 Nonsurgical treatment options include:

 - Wearing shoes that have padded soles and provide adequate space for your toes

 - Have your physician pad or tape your foot into a normal position, which reduces pressure on the bunion

 - Wearing over-the-counter arch supports in your shoes

 If nonsurgical options don’t help you, your doctor may suggest one of the many surgical procedures used to treat bunions.
 However, most surgeries to correct bunions include bunionectomy.
 A bunionectomy involves correcting the position of the big toe by removing some of the bone and removing swollen tissue from the affected joint.

 Full recovery from a bunionectomy can take up to eight weeks, but in most cases, you can walk on your foot immediately following the procedure.